 For a tiny Chihuahua, this could mean a lap around the block in the morning and at night, or for a large pit bull, this could mean an hour walk in the morning and a lap around the block at night.

 Daily walks are not only important for dogs but they are also healthy for humans.

 Some dogs may also enjoy playing with toys, which is another way to help them be active and offers a bonding opportunity for people with their pups.
 If you have a dog who is particularly sedate, consider separating their meals into several small bowls around the house so that they must “hunt” for their meal.

 You may also consider finding a food puzzle toy to put their food into so they must exert more effort to get their food.

 How many treats is my dog eating daily?

 A treat is anything a dog is getting to eat other than their meals.
 This includes treats made specifically for dogs and snacks from the table.

-It might not seem like a big deal to give your dog a little one ounce piece of cheese, but according to Hills Pet, a one ounce piece of cheese is equivalent to eating one and half hamburgers for a twenty pound dog!
+It might not seem like a big deal to give your dog a little one-ounce piece of cheese, but according to Hills Pet, a one-ounce piece of cheese is equivalent to eating one and a half hamburgers for a twenty-pound dog!

 In large families, this can really add up; not everyone is aware of what the dog has had to eat and therefore everyone might offer a treat.
 While your dog certainly would not want this to be discovered, they will never lose a sufficient amount of weight to improve their health if it continues.